How Would You Do On A Pop Quiz Consisting Of Basic Driving Questions?

 How’d they do?
 Despite having years of driving experience, not a single one of Steve’s coworkers questioned was able to achieve a perfect score, though to be fair, one day of driving in a big city will show you that everyone seems to have their own definition of what a flashing yellow light indicates.

 How would you do?
-Watch the above video, play along, and remember it’s a very different experience to be sat in a cozy office answering questions than it is when there’s a flashlight shining in your face, your life, livelihood, and ability to get around in jeopardy, and alcohol running through you, causing you to be impaired.
-And after you realize that, realize that you wouldn’t have a hope of passing the test.
+Watch the above video, play along, and remember it’s a very different experience to sit in a cozy office answering questions than it is when there’s a flashlight shining in your face, your life, livelihood, and ability to get around are in jeopardy, and you have alcohol running through you, causing you to be impaired.
+After you realize that, realize that you wouldn’t have a hope of passing the test.
 So why risk being put in a situation where you have to try?